Am I eligible?

 Homebuyers cannot exceed the maximum Area Median Income related to the size of their household.
 (See image above.)

-Prospective homeowners will need to pre-qualify for a fixed-term, fixed-rate mortgage from a third-party lender (FDIC insured or DFI verified).
+Prospective homeowners will need to get a pre-approval for a fixed-term, fixed-rate mortgage from a third-party lender (FDIC insured or DFI verified).

-Applicant’s monthly debt payments should not exceed 13% of the household’s gross income.
+Applicant’s monthly recurring debt payments should not exceed 13% of the household’s gross income.

 Within six months of acceptance to the program, applicants must make a $1,000 earnest money payment toward their new home.

-Most Habitat homes have a monthly housing cost of approximately $1,100 including mortgage, property taxes, and insurance.
+The mortgage for Habitat homes is set at no more than 30% of a household’s monthly income, including mortgage, property taxes, and insurance.

 Future homeowners partner with Habitat in a number of ways, including:

-- Volunteering 200-500 sweat equity hours within 12 months, building your prospective home, community, and in volunteering in the Habitat Stores
+- Volunteering 200-500 sweat equity hours within 12 months, building your prospective home, community, and/or in volunteering in the Habitat Stores

 - Commitment to consistent and honest communication with Habitat staff